Visiting the Cristo Rey Church, Loretto Chapel and St. Francis Cathedral in Santa Fe, New Mexico

 Travel to Santa Fe

-Spanish influences and Catholicism customs meshed together with the Native Indians (many of whom converted to Catholicism) have had strong influences in the culture found in Santa Fe, New Mexico.
+Spanish influences and Catholicism customs meshed together with the Native Indians and have had strong influences in the culture found in Santa Fe, New Mexico.

 © 2011 Peggy Woods